MerEsf/Applied_Machine_Learning/README.md

 ### Dataset:
 Detroit Open Data Portal (https://data.detroitmi.gov/)
 ### Approach:
-Predict whether a given blight ticket will be paid on time (the probability that the corresponding blight ticket will be paid on time) using random forest classifer
+Predict whether a given blight ticket will be paid on time (the probability that the corresponding blight ticket will be paid on time) using random forest classifier
 ### Evaluation:
 Area Under the ROC Curve (AUC)